 Now that your manuscript has been edited it is time to shift your attention to what you want your book to look and feel like.
 In the publishing world, this stage of the process is called design and layout.
 There are various things you need to think about when deciding on the look and feel of your book: The cover The size The paper The interior design Your content and

 After your book has been designed and laid out you have to wait a little bit longer before you see it again.
 Don’t worry it’s just being proofread.
 Proofreading takes about 2 weeks.
-A different editor to the one who edited the book proofreads the laid out book on a hard copy called a “proof”.
+A different editor to the one who edited the book proofreads the laid-out book on a hard copy called a “proof”.
+What does a proofreader do?
 They have fresh eyes.
-The proofreader isn’t just looking out for spelling errors and
+The proofreader isn’t just looking out for

 Editing will make or break your book.
 Often writers are tempted to skimp on editing costs because they don’t fully appreciate how much work goes into proper editing and how much it can benefit their work.
 By the time you reach the end of this series of posts on editing you’ll have a great idea of what editing is, how it can improve your book and what kind of editing